 But these observations can neither express the degree of generalisation nor individual tendencies.
 Even if we can say something general about rate and reduced forms, that does not mean that at a slow rate in general, i.e. in the majority of the cases, the most precise form is produced, and for fast rate the most reduced one.
-There seems to be a scope for variation, which sometimes results in individual patterns such as the three-fold distinction of the pauses for slow speech of speaker 2.
+There seems to be a lot of optionality, which sometimes forms individual patterns such as the three-fold distinction of the pauses for slow speech of speaker 2.